Why are #bsuenglish enrollments up, despite national trends?

 - We feature alumni success stories on our blog, which are then archived on our “Life After Ball State” webpage.

-- For the last two years, we’ve sponsored a Career Week.
+- For two years, we’ve sponsored a Career Week.

 - We’ve made it easier for our students to see the professional opportunities we offer.